by Dash Owens

 “Cassius,” Pearl spoke to the older clerk, “do you have the on-boarding documents?”

 “Is this fucking ghost HR?”
 Maeve cried out.
 She couldn’t yet regulate the volume of her voice.
 Speaking was unnatural, sudden, and uncannily emotive compared to her other activities.
+None of the other workers seemed to notice.

 But then, unexpectedly, Cassius laughed.